omnibrain/svguitar/README.md

           fontFamily: 'Arial, "Helvetica Neue", Helvetica, sans-serif',

           /**
-           * The title of the chart.
-Optional
+           * Default title of the chart if no title is provided */
-           */
           title: 'F# minor',